-All the best: how to crush your goals in 2022.
+All the best: how to crush your goals.

 New year and good intentions, it is a traditional combo.
-During the first 3 days of 2022 we saw a lot more active users when compared to your average day of the year.
-But good intentions only stick around until Blue Monday – this year January 17th.
+During the first 3 days of the year we see a lot more active users when compared to your average day of the year.
+But good intentions only stick around until Blue Monday.
 Let’s be honest: that’s not that long…

-Whatever running goals you set for yourself for 2022, here are some tips to help you achieve them!
+Whatever running goals you set for yourself for in the new year, here are some tips to help you achieve them!

 _ Cut it in pieces